sparksp/bandarlog.co.uk/content/_index.md

 ---
 # 1st Bandar-log

 The 1st Bandar-log is a group of [Scouting](https://scouts.org.uk/home/) and [Guiding](https://www.girlguiding.org.uk/) mascots.
-Often small and cuddly creatures dressed in various scout/guide attire, coverted by young people and their leaders.
+Often small and cuddly creatures dressed in various scout/guide attire, coveted by young people and their leaders.

 ## Why Bandar-log?